 Plants that look like strawberries can be weeds or other plants grown internationally for specific purposes.
-Some of these plants are related to strawberry plants, while others are similar to strawberry plants in looks alone.
+Some of these plants are related to strawberry plants of the genus Fragaria, while others are similar to strawberry plants in looks alone.

 Strawberry plant lookalikes mostly resemble the plant with their leaves, and some of them even produce fruits.
 It would take a careful examination for you to distinguish between the false strawberry plants and the real deal-keep reading to find out more.

 Potentilla indica, is also commonly called the cinquefoils, or Indian strawberry, and even the barren strawberry, has an uncanny resemblance to the actual plant.
 Whichever name you know them as Indian strawberry plants are flowering plants from the rose family.

 They are ornamental plants originating from some parts of Asia but have been naturalized in many other places worldwide.

 Although there are numerous species of cinquefoil, they all have similar characteristics.
 They feature yellow flowers and lobed leaves.
 The name cinquefoil, which in Latin means “five leaves”, comes from the fact that the flowers are often five petaled just like the features of this one.

 They are low-growing weedy plants that cling to the ground and sprout runners.
 As a result, they are known as invasive species in some parts of the world.
 They grow about five feet tall.
 These plants produce fruits intermittently between April and June; their fruiting sometimes runs into September.